AstarNetwork/astar-docs/docs/EVM/precompiles/index.md

 # Precompiles

-A precompile means a common functionality for smart contracts which has been compiled, so that Ethereum nodes can run this efficiently.
-From a contract's perspective, this is just a single command like an opcode.
+A precompile is a common functionality used in smart contracts that has been compiled in advance, so Ethereum nodes can run it more efficiently.
+From a contract's perspective, this is a single command like an opcode.
-The Frontier EVM used in Astar provides several useful precompiled contracts.
+The Frontier EVM used on Astar network provides several useful precompiled contracts.
 These contracts are implemented in our ecosystem as a native implementation.
 The precompiled contracts `0x01` through `0x08` are the same as those in Ethereum (see list below).
-Astar additionally implements precompiled contracts start from `0x5001`, and support new Astar features.
+Additionally, Astar implements precompiled contracts starting from `0x5001`, that support new Astar features.

 ## Ethereum Native Precompiles